B'Nai Israel Synagogue (Riverside Pottery)

 Constructed in 1937, this small, beautiful beautiful building was once the center of Jewish life in Cape Girardeau and the surrounding region.
 Architect Thomas P. Barnett Jr. designed it the Spanish Colonial Revival style, which gives the synagogue an Islamic feel; it is the only building in the city with Islamic elements.
-The building is now home to a non-denominational Christian church called Lighthouse Cape and is now occupied by Riverside Pottery.
+The building was home to a non-denominational Christian church called Lighthouse Cape and is now occupied by Riverside Pottery.

 Backstory and Context